 The system has three-tier architecture: the information is collected by monitoring agents (either our own high-performance agents or SNMP agents) and delivered to monitoring server for processing and storage.
-Network administrator can access collected data using cross-platform Management Console, Web Interface or Management Console for Android.
+Network administrator can access collected data using cross-platform Management Console (Rich Console), Web Interface (Web console) or Management Console for Android.
+Rich and Web console have almost the same functionality and the same user interface.

 All network infrastructure monitored by NetXMS inside monitoring system represented as a set of objects.
 Each object represents one physical or logical entity (like host or network interface), or group of them.
 Objects are organized into hierarchical structure.
 Each object has it’s own access rights.
 Access rights are applied hierarchically on all children of object.
-For example if it grant Read access right for user on a Container, than user have Read right on all objects that contains this Container.
-Every object has set of attributes; some of them are common (like id and name or status), while other depends on object class – for example, only Node objects have attribute SNMP community string.
-There are default attributes and custom attributes defined either by user or integrated application via NetXMS API.
+For example if it grant Read access right for user on a Container, then user have Read right on all objects that contains this Container.
+Every object has set of attributes; some of them exist for all objects (like id and name or status), while other depends on object class – for example, only Node objects have attribute SNMP community string.
+There are default attributes and custom attributes defined either by user or external application via NetXMS API.

 Network Map Root,

 Business Service Root.
-These objects served as an
+These objects serve as an

-abstract root for appropriate object tree.
-All top level objects has only one
+abstract root for an appropriate object tree.
+All top level objects have only one

 editable attribute – name.